dphegarty/NullG-Models/readme.md

 ## Overview

 NullG-Models is a Python library that provides a comprehensive collection of data models, enumerations, and utility classes for managing Battletech-related data.
-It is designed to support the NullG system by offering type-safe structures for units, equipment, pilots, and game mechanics across different rule sets (Total Warfare, Alpha Strike, etc.).
+It is designed to support the NullG APIs by offering type-safe structures for units, equipment, pilots, and game mechanics across different rule sets (Total Warfare, Alpha Strike, etc.).
+The concept is to provide concert models for the data that is used in the API and to provide a layer of abstraction to make it easier to work with the data.
+These models should remain simple so they can be easily translated to other languages.

+* Right now the focus is on the Battletech universe, but the library is designed to be extensible to other rulesets.

 ## Features